millerStudentCouncil/millerStudentCouncil.github.io/showYourSpirit.md

 <br/>
 # Spirit Day
-### The next spirit day, Twin Day, is on October 16th.
+### The next spirit day is on October 30th.
+(Halloween Spirit Day)
-### Find someone else to wear the same outfit as you in order to earn homeroom points!
+### Dress up in your costume, or wear orange and black to count as a participant.
+### Homeroom reps, don't forget to submit the results onto the website ASAP.

 <!--
 ## Terracycle is the chance to get green in your community!